Arts and events grants

 - Not-for-profit organisations and incorporated associations

-- Groups or individuals auspiced by an incorporated organisation.
+- Groups or individuals auspiced by an incorporated organisation

 How to apply

-Step 1 - Figure out if your project is eligible for funding
+Step 1 - Understand your project

 Read through the Community Arts and Events Fund Guidelines to ensure you are aware of all the eligibility requirements.